opencog/learn/fake/README.md

 -------------------
 A corpus will be generated in one of two different ways.

-### Method 1 "Link-Grammar hack"
+### Method 1 "Link Grammar"
-Amir is creating (has created) a tool that will create a corpus of sentences, given a Link Grammar dictionary.
-The current plan is to use the code in this directory to create random grammars, and feed them to Amir's tool to create a corpus of sentences.
+The Link Grammar version 5.9.0 and newer distribution comes with a sentence generation tool.
+Given a dictionary, it can generate all possible sentences of a fixed length.

+Note: version 5.9.0 has not yet been released.
+Until then, `git clone` the repo, and `git checkout generate` to get teh correct branch.

-### Method 2 "The right way"
+### Method 2 "The fancy way"
-The "right way" to generate a corpus is to use a properly designed corpus generator that can create corpora of not just natural language sentences, but also of more complex graphs (e.g. chemistry, social networks, etc.)
+The "fancy way" to generate a corpus is to use a properly designed corpus generator that can create corpora of not just natural language sentences, but also of more complex graphs (e.g. chemistry, social networks, etc.)